 - Let your patient know that you’re going to do everything you can to help him or her.

 - Use body movements to help you feel more confident (stand up, put your hands on your hips, stretch your arms out, lean forward, etc.)

 - Monitor your tone of voice, speak evenly and clearly

 Last time I called my internet provider, I started by telling them I’d reset my router and modem but my internet still wasn’t working.
 I had a deadline to submit a report and needed fast service.
 You can imagine my frustration when the representative blandly said he would help me, collected my account information, and then asked me to reset my router and modem.
 Not only was there no urgency his demeanor, the representative clearly did not hear anything I had said.

-Acknowledgement is a key to communication.
+Understanding and sympathy is key to communication.
 You offer the caller reassurance and clarify that you understand what he or she relayed.
 Military protocol always requires at least a “Roger” to indicate the message was received.
 It is crucial that you acknowledge the problem and offer some sign of empathy.

 Summarize what you heard.
 If they’re emotional, start with an empathy phrase:

 - You are obviously having a tough time….